 - We consider homeopathy to be a false doctrine that currently occupies an unjustified special position in public health.
 But we accept that it is possible to take a different position, without that in any way would devalue the person who advocates this.

-- We reject statements which place homeopathy and its users close to crimes or offenders, which in any other way merely express an aggressive attitude or which, without any factual connections, are merely intended to provocatively heat up the mood.
+- We reject statements which place homeopathy and its users close to crimes or offenders, which in any other way merely express an aggressive attitude or which, without any factual connections, are merely intended to provocatively heat the mood.